-During the coming year, researchers will continue to work on the decision matrix, continue development of the managed lanes manual, and undertake the assessment of interoperability needs pertaining to infrastructure and technology.
+During the final year of the project, researchers will finalize the decision matrix, complete development of the managed lanes manual, and wrap up the research by addressing interim use, staffing, and evaluation and monitoring.
 As with previous tasks, researchers will take a team approach to completing their work, ensuring efforts are not duplicated and the results are comprehensive and cohesive.